›You are hereHome›Silk Road - Uzbekistan & Kazakhstan Overview

 One of the oldest continuously inhabited cities in the world, Samarkand is perhaps the most evocative of the Silk Road cities with its decorative domes and many beautiful buildings.

-Founded over 2,700 years ago, Shakhrisabz is an ancient city rich in impressive architectural sites and colourful people.
+Founded over 2,700 years ago, Shakhrisabz is an ancient city rich in impressive architectural sites and colorful people.

 Bukhara, a beautifully preserved Central Asian city, is a joy to get lost within and provides a glimpse into life before Soviet domination.